TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-machinelearning-perf.md

 # Performance issues and timeouts

 ### **Preview Limitations**
 Machine Learning Services is a feature of Azure SQL Managed Instance that's currently in public preview.
-This preview functionality is initially available in a limited number of regions in the US, Asia Europe, and Australia with additional regions being added later.
+This preview functionality is initially available in a limited number of regions in the US, Asia, Europe, and Australia with additional regions being added later.
 This preview version is provided without a service level agreement, and it's NOT recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.

 During the preview, the service has the following limitations: